secureCryptoConfig/secureCryptoConfig/draft-kmindi-secure-crypto-config.md

 - For each cryptographic use case, usually at least two as described in {{consensus}}, agreed upon algorithms with necessary parameters are included.
 Each of these algorithms with its parameters is specified with its unique identification name defined in the *TODO SCC IANA registry*.

 This format allows custom algorithm/parameter selections both by overwriting use cases completely or by adding only specific algorithm identifiers.
-- [ ] TODO is it possible to define new algorithm/parameter combinations on the fly or are only SCC IANA registry identifiers allowed/usable?

-- [ ] TODO fill entries, not fitting in one table -> two tables?

-- [ ] TODO is JSON a appropriate format?
-- [ ] TODO How is COSE more appropriate/in parts of JSON? or is a mapping (=> parsing needed) better between COSE<->JSON?

 # Implementation Specification